cinghie/joomla-gogo-essentials/README.md

 #Joomla Gogodigital Essentials

-System Plugin with Essentials Utilities for all Joomla sites
+Joomla Gogodigital Essentials is a System Plugin with Essentials Utilities for all Joomla sites like SEO and Template Optimization, Microdata, Security, ecc...

 ##Microdata (only Pro Version)